Why Images Still Dominate Web Performance

 - LCP candidates

-Lazy loading your LCP image is one of the most common performance mistakes.
+Lazy loading your LCP image is one of the most common performance mistakes in production sites.

 6. Image Optimization and Core Web Vitals